ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 - KQP

-Example of the `memory_controller_config` section with specified KQP limit:
+Example of the `memory_controller_config` section with a specified KQP limit:

 ```yaml
 memory_controller_config: